stepanenko/git-info/README.md

 # GIT Notes

+## 1. Cherry Picking a commit

+Make sure you are on the branch you want to apply the commit to: `git switch master`

+`git cherry-pick <commit-hash>`

-## 1. Update master branch while being on another branch:
+## 2. Update master branch while being on another branch:

 As long as you're doing a **fast-forward** merge simply use `git fetch <remote> <sourceBranch>:<destinationBranch>`.